So You Want to Work in France?

 Or in my case, “France”.
 The last two times I had a visa to work in France, I was subject to medical tests and extra stickers and so on and so forth.
 The temporary nature of this visa means you are exempt from all of that.
 Lucky!

-If you wish to extend your stay (which you can, up to 12 months) then you have to visit the Préfecture where you’re residing.
+If you wish to extend your stay (which you can, up to a total 36 months) then you have to visit the Préfecture where you’re residing.
 That’s whole different story!